Jean-Claude Pressac: Auschwitz research

-Holocaust publications
+Publications

 Pressac published his conclusions along with much of the underlying evidence in his 1989 book, Auschwitz: Technique and operation of the gas chambers by Beate Klarsfeld Foundation of New-York with translation from the French by Peter Moss.

 In his 1993 Les Crématoires d'Auschwitz, he further delineated the operation of the crematoria at Auschwitz, and their integration into the larger Nazi program to eradicate the Jews of Europe.
-Pressac estimated that between 631,000 and 711,000 were killed at Auschwitz.
+Pressac estimated that some 800,000 people were killed at Auschwitz, rather than the widely accepted figure of 1.1 million.